1. Before starting read all planting instructions, planting tips, and maintenance.

 1. Lime requires time to adjust pH, add lime as early as possible.

 2. Avoid hot weather; plant when rain is in the near forecast.

 3. Plant More Wildlife: Alfalfa and Clover Mix, early in the spring when garden planting in your area begins, usually early June, (Northern Planting Zone 4) Products can be planted in the fall, but better results are achieved by planting in spring.
 Check your planting zone at www.morewildlife.net

-6. Soil test and add lime as needed every other year.
-If soil test is not available, add 1 ton of lime every other year and add 200 #’s/acre of Potash (0-0-60) 1-2 times a year, or equivalent fertilizer.
+7. Soil test and add lime as needed when you rotate your crops from perennial to annual.
+Add 200 #’s/acre of Potash (0-0-60) 1-2 times a year, or equivalent fertilizer.
 Make sure first number is zero; otherwise it will promote unwanted grass and weed growth.
 Apply fertilizer when plants are dry and rain is predicted in the near forecast.